-Step up your summer grilling game with this homemade BBQ sauce!
-Spicy, smoky and complex with a boozy punch, this coffee-bourbon BBQ sauce perfectly complements any grilled meat.
+Step up your summer grilling game with this bourbon-coffee BBQ sauce!
+Spicy, smoky and complex with a boozy punch, this homemade BBQ sauce perfectly complements any grilled meat.
 After one taste, I have no doubt this will become your new favorite BBQ sauce.

-Sure, you can buy BBQ sauce in a jar, but why would you when a homemade BBQ sauce is way more flavorful, full of natural ingredients and super simple?
-For me, the flavor boost alone is worth making your own BBQ sauce, but when you throw in those additional perks, I can't justify buying it at the store.
+Way better than store-bought BBQ sauce: Sure, you can buy BBQ sauce in a jar, but why would you when homemade is much more flavorful, full of natural ingredients and super simple?
+The flavor boost alone is worth making your own coffee BBQ sauce, but when you throw in those additional perks, you can't justify buying it at the store.

-Now we let our mixture simmer to allow the flavors to meld and the sauce to thicken.
+Step 3: Now we let our mixture simmer to allow the flavors to meld and the sauce to thicken (photo 3).
 I find about 20 minutes does the trick.

-After the sauce cooks, we turn off the heat, add our bourbon and enjoy on every piece of meat in sight.
+Step 4: After the sauce cooks, we turn off the heat, add our bourbon (photo 4) and enjoy on every piece of meat in sight.

 How to Use

-Of course, you can slather this coffee-bourbon BBQ sauce all over grilled meats, but that's not its only use.
+Of course, you can slather this coffee-bourbon BBQ sauce all over grilled or smoked meats, like my favorite tri tip, brisket, smoked chicken and 3-2-1 ribs, but that's not its only use.
 Here are a few ideas.

 - Use as a pizza base, like my shrimp and avocado grilled naan pizza or pulled pork BBQ pizza